Tamil Nadu Premier League: Finances

-The franchises were sold to the highest bidders for a period of ten years and The TNCA had earned ₹335.1 million in franchise rights.
+The franchises were sold to the highest bidders for a period of ten years and the TNCA earned ₹335.1 million in franchise rights.
 TNPL followed a similar business model to that of the IPL.
-For the first five years, about 80 percent of the central rights (broadcast fees and sponsorship) after excluding match staging fees, were shared amongst the eight franchises and the rest went to the TNCA.
-About 65 per cent was divided equally between the franchises and the rest was given to the franchises as per their standing in the league.
-Contrary to the IPL, gate collections were not shared with the franchises.
+For the first five years, eighty percent of the central rights (broadcast fees and sponsorship) after excluding match staging fees, were shared amongst the eight franchises and the rest went to the TNCA.
+Of this, sixty-five percent was divided equally between the franchises and the rest was given to the franchises as per their standing in the league.
+However, the gate collections from the matches were not shared by the TNCA with the franchises.
 To attract sponsors, owners were advised to name their teams after the districts in the state.

 In May 2019, five of the franchises wrote to the TNCA regarding the financial difficulties faced by the franchises.
-The franchises expressed concerns regarding the lack of outstation players' participation, quality of umpiring, unavailability of players who represent India and matches being held in smaller venues, which affected the viewership for the league and the television rating points.
+The franchises expressed concerns regarding the lack of participation of outstation players, quality of umpiring, unavailability of players who represent India and the hosting of matches in smaller venues, which affected the viewership for the league and the television rating points.
 The franchises reportedly suffered losses of up to ₹250 million and suggested several changes including the inclusion of more outstation players and changes to the revenue-sharing model of the league.
-In response, the TNCA states that it already shares 80 per cent of the telecast and sponsorship fees with the franchises and gains only a net of ₹50 million from the TNPL after meeting all expenses.
+In response, the TNCA stated that it already shares 80 per cent of the telecast and sponsorship fees with the franchises and gained only a net of ₹50 million from the TNPL after meeting all expenses.
 However, some of the franchises were unsatisfied with the response and demanded an audit of the TNPL accounts.